 - Economic abuse – restriction of access to money you deserve, restricting employment

-- Sexual abuse – rape and any sexually demeaning element, such as; exposing kids to pornography or encouraging a child to engage in sexual acts.
+- Sexual abuse – rape and any sexually demeaning element, such as; exposing kids to or encouraging a child to engage in sexual acts.
 It also involves performing sexual acts in the presence of a child or photographing a kid in sexual poses.

 What Do You Do When You Face Domestic Abuse Charges?

 Perhaps a loved one accuses you of domestic violence emotional abuse, and maybe the self-proclaimed domestic violence victim exaggerates a case that was too minor.
 When you undergo such heart-aching and traumatizing domestic abuse charges, your normal life could be disrupted.

 In this case, you need not suffer silently.
 It helps to seek the help of a reliable and highly experienced domestic violence attorney to fight for you and prove your innocence.
 Ideally, this should be a legal expert who has experience fighting for domestic violence victims legally.

 The reality is that; it can be tough to walk through such private issues alone.
 Criminal cases, no matter how small they appear, can disrupt your life.
 Your rights and freedoms might be snatched away within short notice and as soon as you’re charged.

 Once convicted, your entire life will change.
 And, without a domestic violence attorney, you can fight hard with no positive outcome.
 You might proceed to face the criminal trial and end up facing severe consequences.
 This might include heavy fines and prison sentences.

 But, with the right legal help and advice, you won’t have to fear, as you’ll walk the journey with experts.
 The experienced domestic violence lawyer will often go above and beyond to ascertain that your case’s outcome is the most favorable one.

 In most cases, domestic violence charges may lead to prison sentences and restraining orders for the assailant.
 And this may cause a criminal record.